 Sasha was on time, as you would expect from a project manager in charge of some of Westfield’s biggest projects; and he rushed us to his ‘USA car’ that he leaves there for the rare occasions that he goes fishing or skiing stateside.
 A top of the range Land Rover with a hawks sticker on the rear window.
 After the shock of him having such a nice car just ‘sitting around to be used only occasionally’ subsided, we hit the road for the long drive north.

 Los Angeles is a shit-hole.
 There’s no way to be polite about it.
 It’s dirty.
 People are often just focused on surviving, and so the friendliness of the average local sits somewhere between Russell Crowe and your average Taliban member.

 Did I mention we got out of there as soon as we could?

-Heading out of the maze of freeways and overpasses, I was glad that Sasha was at the helm, someone that has lived in LA for many years.
-Soon we were on the open road and heading for our first stop in Vegas.
+Heading out of the maze of freeways and overpasses that criss-cross this urban hell, I was glad that Sasha was at the helm, someone who has lived in L.A. for many years and was not flustered by the sea of traffic scooting along at 70 mph.
+Soon we were on the open road and heading north for our first stop in Vegas.

 But let’s get one thing straight here.
-Vegas isn’t Vegas when you’re coming off a 16 hour flight.
+Vegas isn’t Vegas when you’re coming off a 16 hour flight and nearly 72 hours without sleep.
 As it stands, we ended up having a very early night with the plan to be up and on the road before the heat of the day became unbearable (it was 51 degrees that day).
 Pretty sad really, and to illustrate this point the highlight of our stay in Las Vegas was a schvitz.

 No tigers in bathrooms or Mike Tyson singing Phil Collins.
 Just a straight razor and a hot towel.